Joan Henry

-Joan Constance Anne Henry (8 April 1914 – 2000) was an English novelist, playwright and screenwriter.
+Joan Constance Anne Henry (8 April 1914 – 16 December 2000) was an English novelist, playwright and screenwriter.
 A former débutante from an illustrious family, she was jailed for passing a fraudulent cheque in 1951 and her best-known works were based on her experiences in prison.
 She wrote the semi-autobiographical Who Lie in Gaol, filmed as The Weak and the Wicked, and the novel Yield to the Night, the basis for the film starring Diana Dors.

 Early years

 Henry was born on 8 April 1914 in Belgravia, London.
 She was descended from Prime Ministers John Russell (her great-great-grandfather) and Robert Peel, and was the cousin once removed of Bertrand Russell.
 She was raised by grandparents in Ireland after her parents separated.
 After returning to England and finishing her education, she made her society début in 1932.
 She had a twin sister, who died at the age of 21.

 In 1938 she married army officer Donald Standage; the couple had one daughter.
 The marriage broke down in the late 1940s and they were divorced by 1950.
 After getting into debt through gambling, Henry accepted a forged cheque from a friend as a loan.
-She was convicted at the Old Bailey in 1951 and sentenced to 12 months imprisonment; though the 'Daily Telegraph' 's obituary claims "...she was naïve enough not to realise that the cheque had been forged".
+She was convicted at the Old Bailey in 1951 and sentenced to 12 months imprisonment; though the Daily Telegraphs obituary claims "...she was naïve enough not to realise that the cheque had been forged".
 She served eight months, the majority at Holloway prison, and also at Askham Grange open prison.
 At the latter, she came under the care of Anglo-Irish prison reformer Mary Size, who she later described in her 1952 book Who Lie in Gaol as "a mixture of discipline and humanity."